cepple06/MultiAgent_ML/README.md

-Creating a dashboard to control several robotic platforms through ROS, simplifying multi-agent machine learning
+**YOU MAY HAVE TO EDIT FILE PATHS IN REPO TO MATCH YOUR FILE STRUCTURE** Creating a dashboard to control several robotic platforms through ROS, simplifying multi-agent machine learning

 For this project we used ROS Noetic with Rviz and Turtlebot3